dnanexus/wdlTools/doc/Developing.md

 ### Sonatype Nexus publishing setup

+We use [Sonatype Nexus repository manager](https://oss.sonatype.org/#stagingRepositories) to release artifacts.
+In order to set it up:

-- Have `dnanexus`'s password for [Sonatype Nexus repository manager](https://oss.sonatype.org/#stagingRepositories).
+- Have `dnanexus`'s password for SonaType.
 Riva Nathans and John Didion have the password.
 - Install gnupg `brew install gnupg`.
 - Generate a key `gpg --quick-gen-key <your email> rsa2048`.
 Remember the passphrase.
 - Get the key's identifier.